-Inappropriate Usage: A person who violates acceptable computing use policies.
+Inappropriate Usage: A person who violates acceptable use of any network or computer policies.

-Incident: A violation or imminent threat of violation of computer security policies, acceptable use policies, or standard computer security practices.
+Incident: A violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices.

 Incident Handling: The mitigation of violations of security policies and recommended practices.